NightHaze: Nighttime Image Dehazing via Self-Prior Learning: Experiments

 \subsection{Qualitative Evaluation on RealNightHaze}

-Figure \ref{fig_exp1} presents a qualitative comparison on the RealNightHaze dataset.
+Figure \ref{fig_exp1} presents a qualitative comparison on RealNightHaze.
 It is evident that existing nighttime image dehazing methods cannot effectively recover a clean background in challenging areas, such as those with low-light and glow effects.
 The main reason is that there is a large domain gap between their synthetic datasets and nighttime haze degradation.
-As a result, these methods struggle to reveal a clear background in such challenging areas.

 In contrast, our NightHaze method not only removes nighttime haze effects but also enhances the visibility of images.
 This is because our self-prior learning effectively forces our network to learn strong priors.
 Similar to MAE, our self-prior learning is also built on augmentation.
 In our case, we utilize two key challenging aspects of nighttime images as augmentation factors: light effects and noise.
 Following the same principle as MAE, we define and employ severe augmentation to obtain a strong prior, which significantly enhances performance.
 Furthermore, we employ a self-refinement module to further refine our model through learning from real haze images.
 To be more specific, our teacher model generates high-confidence predictions from real haze images to guide the student model's learning.
 This method enables our model to gradually adapt to real-world high-confidence predictions, thereby addressing more challenging scenarios.